 The disadvantages of Blogging

-Like for any profession, it is not all rainbows and unicorns.
+Like any profession, it is not all rainbows and unicorns.
 There are also blogging disadvantages to consider.
 Here is what I think you may not like about blogging.

 You have to be present and active on Social Media